osa1/racket.rkt/peval.markdown

 # How

-The partial evaluator is just a program transformation -- it doesn't need any static analysis, pre-processing (control-flow graph) etc. The implementation is in `passes/partial-eval.rkt`.
+The partial evaluator is just a program transformer -- it doesn't need any static analysis, pre-processing (to generate control-flow graph) etc. The implementation is in `passes/partial-eval.rkt`.
 Main transformation (`peval-expr`) looks quite a lot like an interpreter.
 Constant expressions are directly evaluated.
 In a let expression, environment is only extended when the value is safe to inline.
 Safe to inline values are completely evaluated integers, booleans and lambdas.

 To avoid work duplication problems, we never add vectors to the environment.
 This prevents some optimizations, but the implementation stays simple.